 In these strange and ever-changing times, we find ourselves needing to adapt the way that we meet together.

-Now that restrictions are easing, we are able to welcome more people into church each Sunday.
+Since September, we have been able to welcome more people into church each Sunday.

 However, we are aware that everyone is moving forward at different speeds, so our services will stay online as well as in church.

-The recent easing of restrictions means that when you come into church, this is what you can now expect:
+As of 10th December, the government has brought in Plan B, which means a few more restrictions going forwards.
+This means that when you come into church, this is what you can now expect: